Search: 424 results

 Then Jesus said to her, "Daughter, your faith has made you well.
 Go in peace."

-But Jesus hearing it, answered him, Fear not: only believe, and she shall be made whole.
+But Jesus hearing it, answered saying, Fear not, only believe, and she shall be recovered.

 Now when he came to the house, Jesus did not let anyone go in with him except Peter, John, and James, and the child's father and mother.

-And immediately her spirit returned and she stood up.
-Then Jesus ordered them to give her something to eat.
+The child's spirit returned to her, and she instantly stood up; and Jesus ordered them to give her something to eat.

-Her parents were amazed, but Jesus ordered them not to tell anyone what had happened.
+Her parents were amazed, but Jesus impressed on them that they were not to tell any one what had happened.

-After Jesus called the twelve together, he gave them power and authority over all demons and to cure diseases,
+Jesus called the Twelve together, and gave them power and authority over all demons, as well as to cure diseases.

 He said to them, "Do not take anything with you during your travels; not [even] a walking stick [Note: By comparing this and the restriction in Matt.
 10:10, with the permission given in Mark 6:8, the harmony seems to be "if you do not already have a walking stick, do not get one"], or a traveling bag [for personal belongings], or food, or money, or [even] two coats [Note: Mark 6:9 says, "take only one coat" confirming the idea that Jesus was saying, in effect, "do not take anything extra, go just as you are"].

-Now the apostles returned and told Jesus all that they had done.
-Then He took them and privately retired to a town called Bethsaida.
+When the Apostles returned, they related to Jesus all that they had done.
+Then Jesus retired privately to a town called Bethsaida, taking the Apostles with him.

 Now the day began to draw to a close, so the twelve came and said to Jesus, "Send the crowd away, so they can go into the surrounding villages and countryside and find lodging and food, because we are in an isolated place."